zachflower/KoolKubernetes/oidc/readme.md

 `cd /opt/pf9/pf9-kube/conf/masterconfig/base`

-  1. copy the CA certificate (public.crt generated in the Cert generation step in case of Self-Signed cert) on each master and save it at - /etc/pf9/kube.d/authn
+  1. copy the CA certificate (public.crt generated in the Cert generation step in case of Self-Signed cert) on each master and save it at - /etc/pf9/kube.d/authn ( Keep an additional copy of this on each masters as well)

   2. Edit the master.yaml and add the following lines under the section command for the apiserver container.
 ```bash